Renata Scotto: Italy

 In 1953, Scotto auditioned at La Scala for the role of Walter in Catalani's La Wally, with Renata Tebaldi and Mario del Monaco in lead roles.
 After her audition, one of the judges, the conductor Victor de Sabata, was heard saying, "Forget about the rest."
 La Wally opened on 7 December 1953, and Scotto was called back for fifteen curtain calls while Tebaldi and Del Monaco each received seven.
 She was offered more supporting roles at La Scala, but rejected them in favour of performing larger roles at regional houses in Italy.
 She appeared at the Rome Opera in 1955 as Sophie in Massenet's Werther, and at La Fenice in Venice in 1956 as Traviata, and as Micaela in Bizet's Carmen.
 On a recommendation by tenor Alfredo Kraus she took extra voice training with Mercedes Llopart.
 Kraus was to become a frequent partner on stage and for recordings.
 She was a member of the ensemble at La Scala from 1957, performing roles such as Donizetti Adina in L'elisir d'amore and Norina in Don Pasquale but was not accepted as La Traviata by Franco Zeffirelli.

 Scotto's major breakthrough came in 1957 when she performed at the Edinburgh Festival in a La Scala production of Bellini's La Sonnambula; Maria Callas was cast as Amina, and it was so successful that the company added an unscheduled fifth performance.
 Callas, who was under contract for four performances, declined to perform in the added performance but allowed the La Scala management, who had announced her for the fifth performance without her consent, to explain her departure from the festival as being due to illness.
 Scotto, stepping in as Amina, performed on 3 September 1957, and became an international opera star at age 23.

 During the 1960s she became one of the leading singers in the belcanto revival initiated by Callas during the 1950s.
 She sang Bellini's Zaira and La straniera, Donizetti's Maria di Rohan, in Meyerbeer's Robert le diable, and in other repertoire rarities.
 In 1964 she performed with La Scala at the Bolshoi Theatre in Moscow, the first opera company tour to the Soviet Union during the Cold War years.
 In 1967 she appeared at La Scala as Giulietta in Bellini's I Capuleti e i Montecchi and as Donizetti's Lucia di Lammermoor, in 1969 as Gluck's Euridice, and in 1970 as Elena in Verdi's I vespri siciliani.

+In 1967, she recorded with the conductor, Sir John Barbirolli, Madama Butterfly by Giacomo Puccini of high acclaim.